-Between 2006 and 2016, based on data we obtained from the U.S. Small Business Administration (SBA), lenders collectively issued 608,359 SBA 7(a) loans to small businesses.
-66 percent of these loans were under $150K.
-In this article, we share the 100 top SBA lenders for loans under $150K, followed by some tips on how you can get an SBA loan under $150K.
-Scroll down to see the list.
+Between 2010 and 2018, based on data we obtained from the Small Business Administration (SBA), lenders collectively issued 493,843 SBA 7(a) loans to small businesses.
+Of these loans, 57% were for amounts of $150,000 or less.
+We’ve compiled a list of the 100 top SBA lenders for loans under $150K.

 100 Top SBA Lenders for Loans Under $150K

 We used data provided by the SBA for loans made between 2010 and 2018 to derive the information provided in this table.

 Top 5 SBA Lenders for Loans Under $150K

 We ranked the top 100 SBA lenders for loans under $150,000 by the number of SBA loans made between 2010 and 2018.
 While the list above reflects the 100 top SBA lenders for loans under $150,000, choosing the best SBA lender to work with for your loan will depend on many factors.
 It’s important to find a lender that is making loans in your geographic area and is familiar with your industry.